Helpful Hints for Addressing Domestic and International Mail

 There are over 9,000 students at Carnegie Mellon, and we get a lot of packages.
 To ensure ease of package delivery and pick-up, please keep the following things in mind:

 1. Double check student name, SMC number, and the University Zip Code.
 Always be sure that the name is spelled correctly and is in agreement with what might appear on a student ID card.
 Also be sure to check the SMC—that’s Student Mail Code—number for the receiving student.
 We wouldn’t want to refuse a package to the right student or give a package to the wrong student!

 3. E-mail Problems?
 Technology is great, but only when used properly and respected.
 Our email notification system is operational.
 If you are having trouble with your email or are concerned about not having received a notification for an expected package, please let us know.
 The University provides Postal Services with the email assigned to the student as a first-year student and we send out an email for each package we receive.
-If you have changed your email from what was assigned to you upon entry at the university (firstname.lastname@example.org), then we likely do not have the correct email address in our system.
-Visit us at the Post Office to inform us of the problem and we will look for your package at the same time!
+If you have changed your email from what was assigned to you upon entry at the university (email@example.com), then we likely do not have the correct email address in our system.
+Please contact us as firstname.lastname@example.org with any updated information.

 4. Received more than one notification email?
 Let the person at the pick-up window know.
 We’ll be able to save everybody time and energy, including those in line behind you.
 And don’t forget to check your email!
 There are more computers on campus than students, so there should be ample opportunity to check!